Voces8: History

 The octet won the Limelight International Artist of the Year: People's Choice award at the 2021 Limelight Awards.

-Their 2022 tour program was called Stardust, after a composition commissioned from Taylor Scott Davis.
+Their 2022 tour programme was called Stardust, after a composition commissioned from Taylor Scott Davis.

+In June 2025 Voces8 celebrated their twentieth anniversary with the release of their album Twenty, featuring a mix of tracks from across the genres they are notable for.
+This was accompanied by a 20th-anniversary concert on 8th June at the Barbican Centre.